frankmayer/ArangoDB-PHP-Core/README.md

 ####Highlights:

 - Request / Response Objects
-- A wrapper around connectors (at the moment only CURL)
+- A wrapper around connectors (at the moment only cUrl is built in, there is a placeholder directory to also provide a wrapper to FSock).
+A Guzzle 5 Connector is in the works.
 - Flexibility through dependency injection:
   - Inject your own connector, Request or Response Objects
      - directly
      - via configuration resolution
      - via the client class's own simple IOC container
 - Register your plugins (for example a trace plugin)
-- Extend the core's functionality through traits (not yet implemented)
+- Extend the core's functionality through traits (This is not yet standardized because of the client not being stable yet)
-- supports ArangoDB's Async and Batch functionality
+- supports ArangoDB's Async and Batch functionality (sort of.
+There are some more things to do)
 - provides a toolbox for handling everything around communication with an ArangoDB server, such as url-, parameter- and header-building tools.
 - Includes a few test classes that provide basic testing functionality against the server and also a bit of insight on how to build a client on top of the core.

 ####PHP Versions:

-Supported: 5.4, 5.5, HHVM 2.3.0+
+Supported: 5.4 (unless functionality requiring 5.5+ is to be implemented before release), 5.5, 5.6, HHVM 2.3.0+

 Notes: